-These spotted, striped cichlids have a tolerance to brackish water, and a quick growth and reproduction rate.
-They are native to Western Africa, but have established non-native habitats in Australia and the US, where they are often considered a nuisance invader.
-As juveniles, they are striped black over a green-gold, but as they age, the bars fade and they just have large dark spots down their bodies.
+These spotted, barred cichlids have a tolerance to brackish water, and a quick growth and reproduction rate.
+They are native to Western Africa, but are established in Australia and the US, where they are often considered a nuisance invader.
+As juveniles, they are barred black over green-gold, but as they age, the bars fade and they just have large dark spots along the mid-lateral.
 Spotted tilapia pair bond to raise their broods.

 Common names referring to this species include a-sannoh (Krio), black mangrove cichlid (English), epia ajegi (Yoruba), fünfflecktilapie (German), ifunu (Ijo), marienbuntbarsch (German), mpupa (Igbo), Niger cichlid (English), pondaworkei (Krio), spotted tilapia (English), tha thompo (Krio), tigrovaya tsikhlida (Russian), and ukuobu (Ijo).